September 29, 2021

 At this year’s NSSF® Range-Retailer Business ExpoTM, Rachel Kopczyk met with Joe Bartozzi, NSSF President and CEO, Dr. Christine Moutier, American Foundation for Suicide Prevention (AFSP) Chief Medical Officer, and Dr. Mathew Miller, National Director of Suicide Prevention for the U.S. Department of Veteran Affairs (VA).
 They discussed NSSF’s groundbreaking partnerships with AFSP and VA, and how businesses in our industry can help in the fight against suicide.

-The firearm industry has been supporting the safe storage of firearms for many years, with our two-decades-old Project ChildSafe® program promoting secure storage and safe handling of firearms when not in use in all 50 states and the U.S. territories.
+The firearm industry has been supporting the secure storage of firearms for many years, with our two-decades-old Project ChildSafe® program promoting secure storage and safe handling of firearms when not in use in all 50 states and the U.S. territories.
 These partnerships with national leaders in suicide prevention are a natural outgrowth of NSSF’s gun-safety efforts and draw attention to securing methods of self-harm.

 NSSF is fortunate to have partnered with AFSP and the VA to help educate the firearm industry on the important points “that suicide is preventable” and that “having a brave conversation” with a person who is struggling can help save a life.
 NSSF and its member companies care deeply about this topic, and we are working to share education to help recognize behavior that can indicate someone is at risk.
 “We all have a role to play when it comes to preventing suicide,” said Dr. Moutier.